 Film & TV

-Jonas can next be seen in the comedic drama indie feature Borealis, along side Joey King (White House Down, The Conjuring) and Kevin Pollak (The Usual Suspects, A Few Good Men).
+Jonas was most recently seen in the comedic drama indie feature Borealis, along side Joey King (White House Down, The Conjuring) and Kevin Pollak (The Usual Suspects, A Few Good Men).
 The film won Best Director and Best Actress at Toronto's Canadian Film Festival, a Special Jury Mention at the Vancouver International Film Festival, and was the Opening Night Film of the Brooklyn Film Festival.
 It stars Jonas as Jonah Finn, a deadbeat gambler and single father who takes his estranged teenaged daughter on a dangerous road trip from Winnipeg to Churchill, Manitoba, to see the magnificent Northern Lights before her vision disorder renders her completely blind.
-Jonas also appeared in the first episode of the second season of FX's Emmy & Golden Globe Award winning mini-series Fargo, which premiered in October 2015.
-Jonas also co-stars in Jeremy Lalonde's comedy feature How To Plan an Orgy in a Small Town, with Jewel Staite, Ennis Esmer and Tommie Amber-Pirie, which opened in theatres across the US and Canada in May 2016.
+Jonas also appeared in the first episode of the second season of FX's Emmy & Golden Globe Award winning mini-series Fargo, which premiered in October 2015, and had recent guest starring roles on episodes of SyFy's Dark Matter and Global's hit series Private Eyes.
+Jonas also co-stars in Jeremy LaLonde's comedy feature How To Plan an Orgy in a Small Town, with Jewel Staite, Ennis Esmer and Tommie Amber-Pirie, which premiered at the Slamdance Film Festival before screening in theatres across the US and Canada in May 2016.

 Jonas played the lead role of Daniel Addison in the critically acclaimed CBC mini series The Best Laid Plans, which aired in early 2014.
 The six-part comedic political satire featured an all star cast of Canadian actors including Kenneth Welsh, Jodi Balfour, Peter Keleghan, Mark McKinney, Sarah Allen, Raoul Bhaneja and Eric Peterson.
 Directed by Peter Moss and Jim Allodi, it was based on the award winning novel by Terry Fallis.
 Jonas won a 2015 Canadian Screen Award for his performance.